Nursing, Midwifery and AHP research

 Nursing, Midwifery, AHP (NMAHP) research at CUH

-Professor Christi Deaton, based at CUH, leads the Clinical Nursing Research Group (CNRG) at the University of Cambridge took up post as Florence Nightingale Professor of Clinical Nursing Research in 2013 and has led the development of the Nursing, Midwifery and Allied Health Professionals Research Strategy.
+Professor Christi Deaton, based at CUH, leads the Clinical Nursing Research Group (CNRG) at the University of Cambridge.
+Prof Deaton took up post as Florence Nightingale Professor of Clinical Nursing Research in 2013 and has led the development of the Nursing, Midwifery and Allied Health Professionals Research Strategy.

-Together with Professor Deaton and Sara Jones, the Trust’s lead research nurse, the Clinical Nursing Research Group (CRNG) which is open to any NMAHPs within CUH and the University of Cambridge who are interested in developing research culture and capacity – meets regularly to oversee the implementation of the NMAHP research strategy.
+Together with Professor Deaton and Sara Jones, the Trust’s lead research nurse, the Clinical Nursing Research Group (CRNG) is open to any NMAHPs within CUH and the University of Cambridge who are interested in developing research culture and capacity.
+The CRNG meets regularly to oversee the implementation of the NMAHP research strategy.

 The aims of the group and research strategy follow the principles of research capacity building proposed by Cooke (2005)1: